 What Evidences were Found in Reel Danger Case?

 At Stenger’s Pond: Duct tapes and baseball bats were the possible evidence that could have fingerprints.
 But no fingerprints were found that can put three culprits behind the bars.
 However, biological algae called diatoms were used to link all 3 assailants to the crime.

 Green’s House: Knife that Bobby told police they have found.
 And a pair of wet muddy sneakers in the basement that investigators don’t know how to use as evidence, till they get a suggestion from the FBI.

 Read More: 7 Importance of Casting In Forensic Crime Investigation [Explained]

 How Diatoms Help in Solving the Reel Danger Case of Stenger’s Pond Attack?

-When investigators run out of options for linking suspects to the crime of Stenger’s pond of Connecticut, New London, they ask help from other facilities.
+When investigators run out of options for linking suspects to the crime of Stenger’s pond in Connecticut, New London, they ask for help from other facilities.
 And FBI suggested contacting a forensic limnologist, named Dr. Peter Siver.

 Note: Forensic limnology is the study of freshwater microorganisms, especially diatoms, for finding and comparing the various genes for forensic application.

 Dr. Silver extracted the mud from the collected sneaker and matched them with the diatoms that were present in Stenger’s pond.
 And they matched.
 It provides a fact to investigators about their involvement at the crime scene.